CfSOtago/GREENGrid/processNZGGElecCons1minData.md

     fListCompleteDT <- fListCompleteDT[fullPath == f, obsStartDate := min(as.Date(tempDT$r_dateTime))] # should be a sensible number and not NA
     fListCompleteDT <- fListCompleteDT[fullPath == f, obsEndDate := max(as.Date(tempDT$r_dateTime))] # should be a sensible number and not NA
-    fListCompleteDT <- fListCompleteDT[fullPath == f, circuitLabels := toString(sort(colnames(select(tempDT, contains("$")))))] # check the names of circuits - all seem to contain "$"; this is the only way we have to check if data from different households has been placed in the wrong folder. fListCompleteDT <- fListCompleteDT[fullPath == f, nCircuits := ncol(select(tempDT, contains("$")))] # check for the number of circuits - all seem to contain "$" tempHhDT <- rbind(tempHhDT, tempDT, fill = TRUE) # just in case there are different numbers of columns or columns with different names (quite likely - crcuit labels may vary!)
+    fListCompleteDT <- fListCompleteDT[fullPath == f, circuitLabels := toString(sort(colnames(dplyr::select(tempDT,
+                                                                                                            dplyr::contains("$")))))] # check the names of circuits - all seem to contain "$"; sort them to make it easier to compare them - this is the only way we have to check if data from different households has been placed in the wrong folder. fListCompleteDT <- fListCompleteDT[fullPath == f, nCircuits := ncol(dplyr::select(tempDT, dplyr::contains("$")))] # check for the number of circuits - all seem to contain "$"
+    #tempDT <- tempDT[, sourceFile := f] # record for later checks - breaks de-duplication code
+    # rbind to hh data collector
+    tempHhDT <- rbind(tempHhDT, tempDT, fill = TRUE) # fill just in case there are different numbers of columns or columns with different names (quite likely - crcuit labels may vary!)
   }

   # > Remove duplicates caused by over-lapping files and dates etc ----
-  # Need to remove all uneccessary vars for this
+  # Need to remove all uneccessary vars for this to work
+  # Any remaining duplicates will probably be due to over-lapping files which have different circuit labels - see table below
   try(tempHhDT$dateColName <- NULL)
   try(tempHhDT$dateFormat <- NULL)
-  try(tempHhDT$dateTime_char <- NULL) # if we leave this one in then we get duplciates where we have date NZ & date UTC for the same timestamp due to overlapping file downloads
+  try(tempHhDT$dateTime_char <- NULL) # if we leave this one in then we get duplicates where we have date NZ & date UTC for the same timestamp due to overlapping file downloads

   nObs <- nrow(tempHhDT)
   if(fullFb){print(paste0("N rows before removal of duplicates: ", nObs))}